-William Zhu is a freshman at the University of Chicago Laboratory Schools.
+William Zhu is a senior at the University of Chicago Laboratory Schools.
 He has studied piano with Sueanne Metz since he was 5 years old.
 William won first place at the American Fine Arts Festival International Concerto Competition in 2018 and performed at the winner’s concert at Weill Recital Hall at Carnegie Hall in New York City.
 William also won prizes from a number of other competitions in the past, including the Great Composer Competition (2018), the ENKOR International Music Competition (2018), US New Star Piano Competition (2018), the Carmel Klavier International Piano Competition (2017), the Bradshaw & Buono International Piano Competition (2015), the American Protégé International Piano and Strings Competition (2015), the Society of American Musicians Competition (2014) and the American Fine Arts Festival (2011).

 William participates in the science and math teams at school.
 He has competed in Science Olympiad for the past four years and has won individual and team first place gold medals at national tournaments for the middle school division.
 William is a Caroline D. Bradley Scholar, and is a member of the Julian C. Stanley Study of Exceptional Talent (SET) Program by John Hopkins University’s Center for Talented Youth.
 William is a first-place winner from the Northwestern University Midwest Academic Talent Search (NUMATS) in each of the past three years, and he was a Duke University Talent Identification Program’s Scholar of Distinction in 2017.
 In addition, William enjoys cross country and fencing at high school, and he actively participates in the community services.